The Choice to Embrace One’s Self-Identity

 “No one can make you feel inferior without your consent” – Eleanor Roosevelt.

 Embracing one’s self-identity is simply about accepting yourself for who you are and what you have.
 Sometimes, it is easier to embrace other people than to accept yourself because of a feeling you have of yourself as not good enough like other people.
 This was essentially my case for the first twenty years of my life.
 I found it very hard to accept and embrace my identity.
 It was so bad that I felt awful and ashamed whenever I heard myself speak.
-Everyone seemed to be able to speak better than I thought of myself until I began to fight it with some positive thoughts I gleaned from those who had similar challenges but had now become successful.
+Everyone seemed to be able to speak better than I thought I could until I began to fight it with some positive thoughts I gleaned from those who had similar challenges but had now become successful.

-Self-identity is a combination of your facial expression, intellect, capacity, capability, peculiarity, uniqueness, special gift, talent or endowment, etc., that you possess.
+Self-identity is a combination of your facial expression, intellect, capacity, capability, peculiarity, uniqueness, special gift, talent, or endowment, etc., that you possess.
 It is the totality of all your innate abilities culminating in your physical appearance and projected self-image.
 It often manifests in how you talk, walk, interact, and expect to be accepted by the people around you.
 The problem here is not people rejecting you for who you are, but you rejecting yourself for what you think you represent.
-The enemy working against you is not the other people but you standing in the way of your progress.
-“Look not upon me, because I am black because the sun hath looked upon me: my mother’s children were angry with me; they made me the keeper of the vineyard; but mine own vineyard have I not kept” (Song of Solomon 1:6, KJV).
-The problem of the writer of this Song of Solomon was that he was more comfortable keeping other people’s vineyards.
+The enemy working against you is not the other people, but you standing in the way of your progress.
+“Look not upon me, because I am black, because the sun hath looked upon me: my mother’s children were angry with me; they made me the keeper of the vineyard; but mine own vineyard have I not kept” (Song of Solomon 1:6, KJV).
+The problem with the writer of this Song of Solomon was that he was more comfortable keeping other people’s vineyards.
 However, people still hated him for it because he committed the self-inflicted error of neglecting his own vineyard.
 His opinion of himself was awful and disempowering.
 So, people interacted with him based on his self-misrepresentation.

 The next question is critical; regularly probe your mind to see what answers you can develop as you investigate the subject further.